Ren'Py vs Pixi’VN

 ---|---|---|

-Ease of use | It's very simple.
-You can use the Ren'Py UI to create the package to distribute | For less experienced users, it can be difficult to set up the project so that it can be distributed on multiple devices.
+Ease of use | Very simple.
+You can use the Ren'Py UI to create the package to distribute | For less experienced users, it can be difficult to set up the project for multiple devices.
 Using templates can simplify this step. |

-Package configurations | Essential | Very complete.
-(You can choose if the package should be installed or run without an installation) |
+Package configurations | Essential | Very complete (you can choose if the package should be installed or run without installation) |

-Deployment automations with github action or gitlab pipeline | ❌ | ✅ |
+Deployment automations with GitHub Actions or GitLab Pipeline | ❌ | ✅ |

 System notification | ❌ | ✅ |

-Use connected devices (Camera, Flashlight etc...) | ❌ | ✅ |
+Use connected devices (Camera, Flashlight, etc.) | ❌ | ✅ |

 UI scaling based on device type | ✅ | ✅ |